Who is Belle Hassan? Meet the Love Island contestant with a famous actor father

 Makeup artist Belle has a Game of Thrones actor for a father – and she's already got her eye on Anton

-Love Island series five is hotting up, with Casa Amor just around the corner, and a brand new batch of Bombshells headed to Majorca.
+Love Island series five is hotting up, with Casa Amor done and dusted and a brand new batch of Bombshells settling in to villa life.

 Here’s the lowdown on Belle Hassan, who has an unusual connection to last year’s winner Dani Dyer…